mstniy/MyBMPLib/README.md

    Upper left corner has coordinates (0,0).*

   *In order to create a copy of a bitmap, do not use the assignment operator (=).
 Instead, use BCloneBitmap function.*

+  *None of the functions which accept a "Bitmap *" as parameter will release the memory used by the old bitmap object.
+All callers of these functions must take extra caution to not cause any memory leak.*